Supporting regional employers to attract and retain women returning to work after a career break.

 The Department of Employment, Skills, Small and Family Business (the department) undertakes a range of purchasing activities for employment services.
 Information about current activities is provided below.

-Empowering YOUth Initiatives support new, innovative approaches to help long-term unemployed young people aged 15 to 24 years to improve their skills and move toward sustainable employment.
-June 2018 - Innovation in Youth Employment Services Forums Summary
+Empowering YOUth Initiatives trialled new, innovative approaches to help long-term unemployed young people aged 15 to 24 years to improve their skills and move toward sustainable employment.
+The aim of Empowering YOUth Initiatives was to inform future youth employment policies and programs.

 Flexible work arrangements can support small to medium businesses to attract a diverse workforce and gain a competitive edge.